 - i) Teaching about sin and reconciliation in RCIA programs today.
 How would you present an RCIA session on these topics? - ii) Preparing children for First Confession through a parish program for those attending public schools.
 What would such a program entail?
 What would the concluding First Reconciliation Liturgy look like? - iii) Communal preparations for the Sacrament of Reconciliation and Healing Services in the life of the parish.
-How would you prepare for these and what form would your Penance Service or Healing Service or Reconciliation and Healing Service take? - iv) Preparing teenagers, members of youth groups, pilgrim youth for the sacrament.
-How would you prepare this very specific demographic and what would a liturgy of the Sacrament of Penance look like for them? - v) Teaching about sickness and the Sacrament of the Anointing of the Sick in RCIA programs today.
-How would you present an RCIA session on these topics? - vi) Connecting the Sacrament of Reconciliation with Healing Ministry.
+How would you prepare for these and what form would your Penance Service or Healing Service or Reconciliation and Healing Service take? - iv) Preparing for and celebrating a liturgy of Anointing of the Sick in a nursing home. - v) Preparing teenagers, members of youth groups, pilgrim youth for the sacrament.
+How would you prepare this very specific demographic and what would a liturgy of the Sacrament of Penance look like for them? - vi) Teaching about sickness and the Sacrament of the Anointing of the Sick in RCIA programs today.
+How would you present an RCIA session on these topics? - vii) Connecting the Sacrament of Reconciliation with Healing Ministry.
 How would you make this connection pastorally?
 See Scanlan, Michael.
 The Power in Penance: Confession and the Holy Spirit.
-Notre Dame, IN: Ave Maria, 1972. - d) A final exam: The exam questions may be taken from: - i) any and all materials covered in class; - ii) any and all materials presented in the seminars; - iii) any and all materials from course texts and assigned reading. - e) Class Participation: this includes attendance, contributing to discussions through questions and comments, listening and responding respectfully to the contributions of others. - 3.
-Summary of marks for the work done: - a) Interview of a Priest: Due September 29th b) Reflection Paper: Due October 20th c) Seminar: Presented November 17th d) Class Participation e) End of term exam f) TOTAL:
+Notre Dame, IN: Ave Maria, 1972. - d) A final exam: The exam questions may be taken from: - i) any and all materials covered in class; - ii) any and all materials presented in the seminars: - iii) any and all materials from course texts and assigned reading. - e) Class Participation: this includes attendance, contributing to discussions through questions and comments, listening and responding respectfully to the contributions of others. - 3.
+Summary of marks for the work done (due dates are found in the Schedule below): - a) Interview of a Priest: 15 b) Reflection Paper: 15 c) Seminar: 20 d) Class Participation 10 e) End of term exam 40 f) TOTAL: 100 b) Fastiggi, Robert L. The Sacrament of Reconciliation: an anthropological and scriptural understanding.
+Chicago: Hillenbrand Books, 2017.